Detailed Junior College Planning Timeline

 Fall / Winter:

 • TAKE THE PSAT/NMSQT IN OCTOBER.
 Take the PSAT/National Merit Scholarship Qualifier Test in October to potentially qualify as a National Merit Semi-Finalist.
 National Merit Semi-Finalists and commended are notified in September of their senior year.
-Semi-Finalists go through an application process after September to compete for Finalist status which often results in generous scholarship offers from public and sometimes private colleges and universities.
+Semi-Finalists go through an application process after September of their senior year to compete for Finalist status which often results in generous scholarship offers from public and sometimes private colleges and universities.

 • IN NOV.
-REGISTER FOR & TAKE THE ACT IN EARLY DEC.
+REGISTER FOR & TAKE THE ACT IN LATE OCT. / EARLY DEC.
 Highlands does host the ACT for our students.
 (If you feel you did exceptionally well on the PSAT you may elect to register in early Nov. to take the early December SAT.)

 • DETERMINE BEST TEST & MAKE A STUDY PLAN & TEST TAKING SCHEDULE: Evaluate your experience and scores of the PSAT vs. ACT.
 Determine whether your “best test” is the ACT or SAT.
 Utilizing this tool may help: Using PSAT to compare SAT and ACT.
 Make a testing plan to study for and continue to test with your determined “best test”.